12 Reasons Your Monstera Leaves Are Turning Yellow (And How To Fix It)

 5) Fertilization

-Yellowing leaves could be a symptom of either excessive or lack of fertilization in plants.
-Too much fertilizer causes high concentrations of soluble salts and minerals in the soil, altering the soil pH.
-As a result, the leaves wilt and yellow, the leaf margins turn brown.
-Yellowing leaves can also be a sign of under fertilization or nutrient deficiency in Monsteras.
+Yellowing leaves could be a symptom of excessive or lack of plant fertilization.
+Too much fertilizer causes high concentrations of soluble salts and minerals, altering the soil pH.
+As a result, the leaves wilt and turn yellow, and the leaf margins turn brown.
+Yellowing leaves can also indicate under-fertilization or nutrient deficiency in Monsteras.

 For best results, fertilize your plants using a balanced, water-soluble fertilizer at half-strength once a month during the growing season.